 Wheels4Hope is a non-profit, faith-based car donation program that is partnering with Emmaus House to provide reliable vehicles to Emmaus House participants who need transportation for work and family activities.
 Participants must prove their need and their ability to handle ownership responsibilities.

 Alcoholics Anonymous (AA) is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 There are no dues or fees for AA membership.
 The only requirement for membership is a desire to stop drinking.
-To learn more AA in North Carolina, visit aanorthcarolina.org or search for a local AA meeting.
+To learn more AA in North Carolina, visit aanorthcarolina.org.

 Healing Transitions is a non-profit recovery and rehabilitation facility for homeless men and women with alcohol and drug dependency, located in Raleigh, NC.
 The program is specifically designed to rekindle the client's desire to return to a meaningful and productive life.
 Many of our residents are graduates of Healing Transitions.